Blade6570/Learningimage-to-imagetranslationusingpairedandunpairedtrainingsamples/README.md

  **Training Tips:**
  1. With less paired data, increase the --super_epoch value for better results.
  2. With No paired data, set --super_start 0.
  3. For no unpaired data, set --super_epoch and --niter to same value.
 We have not included the VGG loss in the training script (Commented part).
-We will update this soon.
-For any help, please contact us at:  soumya.tripathy@tuni.fi
+We will update this soon. *For any help, please contact us at:  soumya.tripathy@tuni.fi*

- **Note: If you are using this implementation for your research work then please cite us as:**
+ **If you are using this implementation for your research work then please cite us as:**

 ```
 #Citation